cds-hooks/docs/docs/index.md

-# Overview
+﻿# Overview

 This specification describes a ["hook"](http://en.wikipedia.org/wiki/Hooking)-based pattern for invoking decision support from within a clinician's EHR workflow.
 The API supports:

  * Synchronous, workflow-triggered CDS calls returning information and suggestions
- * Presenting a user-facing app when CDS requires additional interaction
+ * Launching a user-facing SMART app when CDS requires additional interaction

  *The CDS Hooks API is still in active development and thus subject to change.
 We're currently working towards a 1.0 release and would love your feedback and proposed changes.
 Look at our <a href="http://github.com/cds-hooks/docs/issues">current issue list</a> and get involved!*